DOSull/GISC-421/critical-gis-essay.md

 **due 5pm, Monday 26 April** submit to the dropbox provided on Blackboard.

 An essay of one of the following three topics:
+1. What does ethics have to do with GIS?
+In answering this question consider two examples where ethical considerations might exert an important influence on a project.
-1. Explain what you understand by the term 'critical GIS'.
+2. Explain what you understand by the term 'critical GIS'.
 Why do you consider it important that geospatial professionals take the ideas underpinning critical GIS seriously?
-2. The 'power of maps' is widely acknowledged.
+3. The 'power of maps' is widely acknowledged.
 How does this concept apply to GIS and other geospatial platforms?
-3. Can GIS adapt to account for non-Western knowledge and ways of representing the world (if so then how, and if not then why not)?
+4. Can GIS adapt to account for non-Western knowledge and ways of representing the world (if so then how, and if not then why not)?

 More information will be provided on this theme in a number of the Wednesday lectures, particularly in the first half of the semester.